 Ans: d

-Response: See section 1.2, Basic Statistical Concepts
+Response: See section 1.2, Data Measurement

 Difficulty: Medium

-Learning Objective: 1.2: define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.
+Learning Objective: 1.2: Define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.

-51. The Universal Pulp Company has a plant in Portland, Oregon.
-Management wants to determine the average number of sick days taken per worker in this plant in 2012.
-To do this, the management gathers records on all the workers in the plant and averages the number of sick days taken in 2012 by each worker.
+77. The Universal Pulp Company has a plant in Portland, Oregon.
+Management wants to determine the average number of sick days taken per worker in this plant in 2018.
+To do this, management gathers records on all the workers in the plant and averages the number of sick days taken in 2018 by each worker.
 This process is using _______.

 a) nonparametric statistics